 The dough that is just mixed would look wet and sticky.
-After and hour or two of aulolyzing, this will be a lot easier to handle.
+After an hour of aulolyzing(or fermentalizing), this will be a lot firmer and easier to handle

 As always, incorporate the fruit at the end of the kneading, just before the bulk proof.
 This will make sure the gluten development is not disturbed.

 The wet dough is about 75% hydrated as the dried fruit will absorb some moisture later.

 Also fruit brings in sugar to the dough and to counter balance that we need to up the leaven percentage a little.
 Sugar is hygroscopic and will compete with yeast for water, which could inhibit fermentation.

 If you mix the dough with the fruits in it, more sugar is going to get incorporated into the dough, so adding fruits later prevents this.
 Also we just fold the fruit in, by hand and not mixing vigorously.